 The following syntax is available:

-Application examples of the expert syntax
+Application examples of expert rules

-For OPAL users, the page Overview of OPAL Shibboleth attributes contains all currently usable institution-specific attributes of Saxon institutions.
+For OPAL users, the help page Overview of OPAL Shibboleth attributes contains all currently usable institution-specific attributes of Saxon institutions.

 Once a learner has been assessed, the configuration should not be changed.